 JWST's Exposure Time Calculator (ETC) is built on Pandeia, a pixel-based exposure time calculator paired with a modern graphical user interface.
 While Pandeia was developed for JWST, it is a general framework, data-driven ETC capable of supporting multiple missions.
-It includes advanced features that go well beyond what has been available in previous ETCs, such as algorithms that accurately model both data acquisition and post-processing, for users to efficiently explore and compare a large volume of parameter space in their calculations.
+It includes advanced features that go well beyond what has been available in previous ETCs, such as algorithms that accurately model both data acquisition and post-processing, and it provides functionality for users to efficiently explore and compare a large volume of parameter space in their calculations.

 Under the hood: the ETC engine

 The JWST ETC engine uses a pixel-based three-dimensional approach to perform calculations on small (typically a few arcseconds) two dimensional user-created astronomical scenes.
 It models both the spatial and the wavelength dimensions, using realistic point spread functions (produced using WebbPSF) for each instrument mode.
-It natively handles correlated read noise, inter-pixel capacitance, and .
+It natively handles correlated read noise, inter-pixel capacitance, and saturation.
 Since the signal and noise are modeled for individual detector pixels, the ETC is able to replicate many of the steps that observers will perform when calibrating and reducing their JWST data.
 This simplifies interpretation of the extracted signal-to-noise ratio (SNR) calculated by the ETC.